Phlebotomist Resume Examples

 - •Show Continuous Learning: Highlight any additional training or workshops attended, especially those focused on new phlebotomy techniques or technologies.

-- •Include All Relevant Experiences: Even if you have volunteer experience, it can showcase your skills and dedication to the field.
+- •Include All Relevant Experiences: Even if you have volunteer experience, it can surface your skills and dedication to the field.

 How to write a phlebotomist resume